 Table of Contents

-Use the link below to see the full Dsco EDI specification.
+Click here to see the full Dsco EDI specifications.

 Dsco supports EDI using the 004010VICS and 005010 versions.